donquixote/psrx/variations/paul-reduced/README.md

 ### Disclaimer

-This document is not intended to be used as-is as a standard.
+This document is *not at all* intended to be used as-is as a standard.
 Especially,
+- There might be redundant statements that can be merged or removed.
+  The goal was to be sufficient to remove all ambiguities, but not (yet) to do that in a minimal way.
-- A lot of things that are mentioned inline, should rather move to a FAQ, or not be mentioned at all.
+- A lot of things that are mentioned inline, should rather be move to a FAQ, or not be mentioned at all.
   They are mentioned inline to allow for an easier discussion, and because it is easier to remove redundant things than to explain missing things.
   Some of these points address issues that were previously discussed on the mailinglist, and are therefore mentioned explicitly.
 - The language might not be very spec-like.